aydrian/fabric-stack-workshop/workshop/part-7.md

 - Learn SQL:

-  - Use the `ALTER` statement to add a new column to the users table
+  - Use the `ALTER TABLE` statement to add a new column to the users table
   - Use the `SELECT` statement to list all users with a limited set of columns

 ### Exercise: Add `is_admin` column to `users` table